colpal/dataeng-container-tools/docs/contributing/standards.rst

    .. code-block:: bash

-      git push origin master
+      git push origin your-branch

-2. Open a Pull Request merging from your fork to the main repository
+2. Open a Pull Request merging from your fork to the `main` repository
 3. Wait for code review

 Building Documentation